-We literally have no black furniture in our house, most of it is white or brown, so this headboard was such an eyesore.
+We literally have no black furniture in our house, most of it is white or brown, so this big king size headboard was such an eyesore.

 I wasn’t looking forward to painting it — it meant moving our king bed, painting it with primer and then two coats to go from black to white, but I’m so glad I finally did it.

-I bought all the supplies at Home Depot, but you can find all of them as well on Amazon.
+I bought all the painting supplies at Home Depot, but you can find all of them as well on Amazon.

 After moving the bed and taping up the wall and floor, the fun could begin.
 Since the headboard is screwed to the wall, I didn’t want to take it off the wall and just painted it in place.

 I used a primer first, and then it took two coats to go from black to white.

 Now this big headboard works so well in our bedroom.

 If you like this headboard design, here is a similar one on Amazon.
 It’s surprisingly affordable!

 I love the big window we have in our bedroom.
 Since we have blinds, I haven’t felt the need to put up curtains, even though I have several curtain sets sitting in our closet.

 The gold from the bench works great with this $19 gold table, also from HomeGoods.
 It took a while to find it because it had to be small but tall to fit into this corner.